lthung/inf2303/intro.markdown

   exercise leadership when it comes to making software choices that broader access to information services for all.
 (Outcome 2.)

-The students’ work on the term paper will help them develop their research abilities and to apply course material to a specific domain of information studies.
+Students’ work on the term paper will help them develop their research abilities and to apply course material to a specific domain of information studies.
 (Outcome 3.)

-The students will gain knowledge of a range of social science theories relevant to understanding production of information goods.
+Students will gain knowledge of a range of social science theories relevant to understanding production of information goods.
 (Outcome 4.)

 Student learning outcomes for the MI program:
 <http://www.ischool.utoronto.ca/studies/learning-outcomes/>

+In addition to the above learning outcomes, students will develop and refine their presentation skills (i.e. differentiation between “good” and “great” presentations) and conflict resolution skills (i.e. ability to resolve conflicts in a group setting).
+These skills will make MI students more marketable in the workplace.